awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 }
 ```

-For more information about the context object, see [The Context Object](input-output-contextobject.md) in the [Input and Output Processing](concepts-input-output-filtering.md) section in this guide\.
+For more information about the context object, see [Context Object](input-output-contextobject.md) in the [Input and Output Processing](concepts-input-output-filtering.md) section in this guide\.

 ### Configure a Heartbeat Timeout for a Waiting Task<a name="wait-token-hearbeat"></a>

-A task that is waiting for a task token will wait until the execution reaches the one year service limit \(see, [Limits Related to State Throttling](limits.md#service-limits-api-state-throttling)\)\.
+A task that is waiting for a task token will wait until the execution reaches the one year service quota \(see, [Quotas Related to State Throttling](limits.md#service-limits-api-state-throttling)\)\.
 To avoid stuck executions you can configure a heartbeat timeout interval in your state machine definition\.
 Use the [`HeartbeatSeconds`](amazon-states-language-task-state.md) field to specify the timeout interval\.

 ```
 {